-- The birthplace and school of Patrick MacGill in the Glen of Glenties
+- The birthplace of Patrick MacGill in the Glen

-- The fishing port of Killybegs/the spectacular Glenveagh National Park/the Glebe Gallery and the home of the artist, Derek Hill, donated to the nation
+- The fishing port of Killybegs/the spectacular Glenveagh National Park/the Glebe Gallery and the late Derek Hill’s residence

-- Ardara, famous for tweed/Magees, Donegal town/The Gaeltacht of Glencolumbcille (with its Turas Cholmcille, archeological sites and cliff scenery)
+- Ardara, famous for tweed/Magees, Donegal town/The Gaeltacht of Glencolumbcille (Turas Cholmcille, archeology and beautiful Silver Strand)

 - St Conal’s Church in Glenties designed by Liam McCormick

 - Oakfield Park, Oakfield Demesne, Raphoe.
 Beautiful gardens and lakes, and a narrow gauge steam train.